How can you support your son/daughter?

 Learning and Innovation Skills Module: Mandatory for first-year students, this module helps them develop their learning skills to meet the demands of third-level study.

-GMIT has a dedicated Student Service team which is there to support students throughout their time in college.
+ATU has a dedicated Student Service team that is there to support students throughout their time in college.
 Services include the following:

 Careers Services: To help students make informed career decisions and identify occupations that suit their interests, personalities and skills.